Codecademy/docs/content/html/concepts/elements/terms/applet/applet.md

 ---
 Title: '<applet>'
-Description: 'The <applet> element was used to embed Java applets in HTML documents but is no longer supported in HTML5.
-This document explores its history, reasons for deprecation, and modern alternatives.'
+Description: 'Used to embed Java applets in HTML documents but is no longer supported.'
 Subjects:
   - 'Web Development'
   - 'Web Design'